WA Pendleton OR Zone Forecast

 the upper 60s to lower 70s valleys.
 Light wind, becoming south

-overnight.
+showers overnight.
 Lows in the mid 40s to lower 50s.
-Southwest wind 5 to
+West wind

 $$